ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Path to top-level directory of METplus installation.

 ``MET_BIN_EXEC``: (Default: "")
-   Location where METplus executables are installed.
+   Name of subdirectory where METplus executables are installed.

-   ..
-COMMENT: Add MET_BIN_EXEC to config_defaults descriptions (variable is there but no description)

 .. _METParamNote: